 The majority of individuals with sickle cell disease have two copies of the gene causing hemoglobin S, but some individuals can have other hemoglobin variants (like hemoglobin C) that can also cause similar symptoms when combined with one copy of hemoglobin S.

-Most people with sickle cell disease or sickle cell trait in the United States are diagnosed through newborn screening after a baby is born.
+Most people with SCD or sickle cell trait in the United States are diagnosed through newborn screening after a baby is born.
 Testing for parents can also be done before or during a pregnancy to learn more about their carrier status and the chance for a pregnancy to be affected.

 We’ve gathered some helpful resources to learn more about sickle cell disease and sickle cell trait below.